 The pyramid of Teti is smooth-sided with a base that measures 78.5 m with a slope of 53°7'48" at the height of 52.5 m, located in Saqqara.
 The pyramid of Teti follows the example of Unas and Djedkare as the core masonry is made of accreted blocks of stone, encased in fine limestone.
 Some of the blocks of the outer casing are still in place on the east section of the pyramid of Teti, but the rest has been carried away over the centuries causing core masonry to be exposed and crumble down into a rounded mound of stones.

-Egypt is the home to some of the most magical constructions in the world so don’t miss the chance to explore this majestic land through our Egypt vacations.
+Egypt is the home to some of the most magical constructions in the world so don't miss the chance to explore this majestic land through our Egypt holiday Tours from the UK.